xliusufe/sqrtnpy/README.md

     - Output: the square root of `n`, which is a string.

-- An R package named [sqrtn](https://github.com/xliusufe/sqrtn/) can be found on github.
+- The corresponding R package named [sqrtn](https://github.com/xliusufe/sqrtn/) can be found on github.

 # Example 1